-- The sub floor should be free from any type of paint, oil, greases, dust, sealers, release agents and all other types of residues.
-The flatness tolerance 1/4" over 10 foot radius must be maintained throughout the installation. - The moisture content between the plywood and the flooring (solid flooring) must not exceed 2% in difference between properly acclimated wood flooring and sub flooring.
-The recommended plywood must be EXTERIOR grade CDX in 4' x 8' x 34" panels and suggest cross kerfing the backs 3/8" deep every 1 foot when installing over a concrete slab and allowing 14" space between panel edges as well as laying the panels in a brick pattern perpendicular to the direction of the finished floor. - Ground level of the raised foundation sub floor must be completely covered with an industry approved moisture vapor retarding system such as 1 layer of 15 lb or 30 lb tar saturated felt paper, or an asphalt laminated paper meeting UU-B-790a, Grade B, Type I, Style 1a. - CDX plywood when properly installed over the surface of a concrete/lightweight slab, following manufacturer/industry standards must be covered with an additional layer of 15 lb or 30 lb tar saturated felt paper, or an asphalt laminated paper meeting UU-B-790a, Grade B, I, Style 1a.
+- The moisture content between the plywood and the flooring (bamboo flooring) must not exceed 2% in difference between properly acclimated wood flooring and sub flooring.
+The recommended plywood must be EXTERIOR grade CDX in 4' x 8' x 3/" panels and suggest cross kerfing the backs 3/8" deep every 1 foot when installing over a concrete slab and allowing 1/4" space between panel edges as well as laying the panels in a brick pattern perpendicular to the direction of the finished floor. - Ground level of the raised foundation sub floor must be completely covered with an industry approved moisture vapor retarding system such as 1 layer of 15 lb or 30 lb tar saturated felt paper, or an asphalt laminated paper meeting UU-B-790a, Grade B, Type I, Style 1a. - CDX plywood when properly installed over the surface of a concrete/lightweight slab, following manufacturer/industry standards must be covered with an additional layer of 15 lb or 30 lb tar saturated felt paper, or an asphalt laminated paper meeting UU-B-790a, Grade B, I, Style 1a.
 Prior to nailing/cleating/stapling, Johnson Premium Wood Flooring to the surface of the sub straight.